Crash Parallel: World We Know

 The band released a video for the first single and title track, "World We Know", on April 14, 2008.
 The song and video both reflect powerful imagery and emotion that act as a call to arms that challenges our generation to take action and protect our world.
 Because of this, the video received media attention surrounding Earth Day 2008.

 According to the band's Facebook page, they were still recording music as of 2013, although its members have gone on to other projects and the band has gone quiet.
+As of December 27, 2023, vocalist Tim Edwards has expressed interest in creating new music in the coming years.